Extra Facts

 By a straightforward induction, since finite extensions are finitely generated, we can reduce to the case \(K=k(\alpha,\beta)\).
 We will show that an element of the form \[\gamma = \alpha + c\beta\] will generate \(K\) for all but finitely many \(c\) in \(k\).
 The reason we excluded the case of \(k\) finite is to ensure that there will always be at least one usable \(c\).

-We observed above that \([k(\gamma):k] \geq [k(\gamma):k]_s\), and by assumption \([K:k] = [K:k]_s\).
+We observed above that \([k(\gamma):k] \geq [k(\gamma):k]_s\), and from (S3) implies (S2) we also have \([K:k] = [K:k]_s\).
 Since \(k(\gamma)\) is a subfield of \(K\), therefore, it suffices to show \([k(\gamma):k]_s \geq [K:k]_s\).

 Let \(\sigma\neq \tau\) be two embeddings of \(K\) into some large normal extension.
 Our aim is to show that, if \(c\) is chosen well, then \(\sigma(\gamma)\neq \tau(\gamma)\).
+This will tell us that each distinct embedding of \(K\) into some large field yields a distinct embedding of \(k(\gamma)\) into that same field, and therefore \([k(\gamma):k]_s \geq [K:k]_s = [K:k]\).

 Reorganizing, we see that we want \[0 \neq \gamma^\sigma - \gamma^\tau = (\alpha^\sigma - \alpha^\tau)+ c (\beta^\sigma - \beta^\tau)\]